Why South Africa is primed for product development

 While production may be slightly more expensive than China, India and Brazil, South Africa delivers high-quality products for a fraction of what it would cost to run the same process in a First World country.

-Another big advantage is that all international business is conducted in English, allowing for the communication channel between the client and manufacturer to flow.
+Another big advantage is that all international business is conducted in English, allowing for the communication channel between client and manufacturer to flow.
 This greatly contributes to the efficiency of the design and development process and prevents potential miscommunications that could slow – or halt – the process.

 Furthermore, South Africans are known for possessing a strong work ethic and ability to innovate, both of which guarantee well-conceived products that challenge norms and are produced to high standards within the required timeframes.